icklers/platform-gitops-demo/docs/getting-started/02-devbox-setup.md

 This command will:

 1. Read the `devbox.json` file.
-2. Use Nix to download and install the exact versions of all the packages listed.
+2. Download and install the exact versions of all the packages listed.
 3. Activate a new shell session with all those tools available in your `PATH`.

 You are now in a fully reproducible development environment.
 Every command you run in this shell will use the tools defined in our project, not your globally installed versions.

-### 4. Install Project Tools
+### 3. Install Project Tools

 Run the `setup-tools` script to install the Crossplane CLI and Python dependencies for MkDocs: